 You don’t want other people to make the same mistakes you did.

-I’ll be the first to admit I’m not perfect.
-At one point in life, Mistake was my middle name.
-Like most other women over 40, I still don’t claim to know everything–at all.
-However, I have lived through enough to help other people avoid some of the pain and heartaches I’ve experienced.
-I’ll do that every chance I get because I appreciate those who have done the same for me.
+I have no issues admitting I’m not perfect.
+I’ve experienced many ‘lessons’ in my younger days.
+Like most other women over 40, I still don’t claim to know everything.
+However, I have lived through enough to help other people avoid some of the pain and heartaches I’ve dealt with.
+I’ll always do this every chance I get because I so appreciate those who have done the same for me.

 While it is absolutely possible to make a living as a professional blogger, money should not be your primary focus.
 Be dedicated to genuinely helping others and then the money will come.
 So, go ahead and add this to your list of possible things to do after you quit your day job.